Tomy Carbonell

 Tomás "Tomy" Carbonell del Río (born 23 February 2005) is a Spanish footballer who plays as a midfielder for Real Sociedad B.

 Career

-Born in Barcelona, Catalonia, Carbonell began his career with UE Cabrera and played for RCD Espanyol before joining FC Barcelona's La Masia in 2014, aged nine.
-After captaining the 2005 generation, he left the latter in 2018, and subsequently represented UE Cornellà and CF Badalona as a youth.
+Born in Barcelona, Catalonia, Carbonell began his career with Cabrera and played for Espanyol, before joining Barcelona's La Masia in 2014, aged nine.
+After captaining the 2005 generation, he left the latter in 2018, and subsequently represented Cornellà and Badalona as a youth.

-After impressing in the Juvenil squad of Badalona, Carbonell made his first team debut on 14 January 2024, coming on as a half-time substitute for Willy Chatiliez in a 2–1 Tercera Federación home win over FE Grama.
-After a further two appearances, he joined Real Sociedad on 3 July, being initially assigned to the C-team in Segunda Federación.
+After impressing in the Juvenil squad of Badalona, Carbonell made his first team debut on 14 January 2024, coming on as a half-time substitute for Willy Chatiliez in a 2–1 Tercera Federación home win over Grama.
+After a further two appearances, he joined Real Sociedad on 3 July, being initially assigned to the C-team in the Segunda Federación.

-Albeit a member of the C's, Carbonell would establish himself as a starter with the reserves in Primera Federación, contributing with 38 appearances overall during the season as the side achieved promotion to Segunda División.
+Albeit a member of the C's, Carbonell would establish himself as a starter with the reserves in the Primera Federación, contributing with 38 appearances overall during the season as the side achieved promotion to the Segunda División.